Anatomy

 Grouping

-To build the box plot, you specify how you want the data broken down and grouped, and what field to use as a measurement for the data.
+To build the box plot, specify how you want the data broken down and grouped, and what field to use as a measurement for the data.

 The grouping happens as the box plot is built.